Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 ![Image](../images/TripleDPSLeague.png)

 Similar to the last plot, this shows that Triple DPS teams averaging Diamond league have the highest chance to win.
-Keep in mind that this is the beginning of a new season and players in Diamond league are going to be closer in Grand Champion in skill level.
+Keep in mind that this is the beginning of a new season and players in Diamond league are going to be closer to Grand Champion in skill level.

-Bronze and Silver are consistently at the bottom which makes sense because they haven't learned how to play the game properly yet.
+Bronze and Silver are consistently at the bottom, which makes sense because they haven't learned how to play the game properly yet.

 It is somewhat strange that Gold league performs better then Platinum league.
 Personally, I do not know the major differences